Narratore/ansible-ubuntu-desktop/README.md

 ## Introduction

-I use Linux as the base operating system on my personal computers at home and work, I don't like to do repetitive work, I prefer to automate it, one work that I'd like to automate is the setup process after installing the base operating system on my laptops, I call this, the post-setup process, the requisite to automate something is document it, so I wrote a guide which helps me to do this process manually, with a script, or with a configuration management tool like Ansible.
+I love GNU/Linux and I use it as the base operating system on my personal computers at home and work, I don't like to do repetitive work, I prefer to automate it.

+One work that I'd like to automate is the setup process after installing the base operating system on my laptops, I call this, the post-setup process, the requisite to automate something is document it, so I wrote a guide which helps me to do this process manually, with a script, or with a configuration management tool like Ansible.

 This repository contains documentation and ansible playbooks to automatically install all the programs I use at work and home.
 Most programs I use are open source, they